Nazeer2013/nd00333_AZMLND_C2/README.md

 # Project Title - Operationalizing Banks loan Recommendation Model

-Before getting into project overview I would like to in short describe  **WHY**  Machine learning.
+Before getting into project overview I would like to in short start with  **WHY**  Machine learning.

 We all know there's something  powerfull with Machine Learning 'So what's that?'